ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     * `vpc ssh key` requires users to select a VPC SSH key for authentication to a virtual machine.
     * `cluster` requires users to select a {{site.data.keyword.containershort}} or {{site.data.keyword.redhat_openshift_notm}} cluster.
 The output is the cluster ID.
     * `power iaas` requires users to select a {{site.data.keyword.powerSys_notm}} instance.
     * `resource group` requires users to select a resource group.
-The output is the resource ID or name.
+The output is the resource group's ID or name .
     * `multi-line secure value` requires users to input text that can be split into multiple lines, which is redacted in the console and logs.
 For example, if a long key is required, the value is hidden in workspaces.
     * `schematics workspace` requires users to select a specific workspace form a dropdown list.
 This list is dynamically filtered based on dependencies defined in the deployable architecture.
 For example, if your deployable architecture, `example-da-1`, depends on another deployable architecture, `example-da-2`, the input dropdown list for `example-da-1` shows only workspaces associated with `example-da-2`.
 Users then select the appropriate instance of `example-da-2`'s workspace when setting up `example-da-1`.
     * `json editor` gives users a space to specify larger JSON inputs or plain text files.
-    * `Platform resource` requires users to select an instance resource from a dropdown list for the type of resource that you specify.
-The resource type can be VPC Subnet, VPC Image, or VPC Floating IPs.
-You can specify the ID or name as the values that users can choose from and allow a single or multiple selections.
-The output is the name or ID that your template requires.

 `default_value`
 :   The value that is to be set as the default.